BW-YELP-FEELERS/Yelp-Feelers-DS/README.md

 Please make sure to update tests as appropriate.

-Thank you ahead of time.
+Thank you ahead of time, and hope you enjoy Yelp Feelers.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)